cesswhite/v4.20/README.md

 ![v4.20_cover_image](https://github.com/user-attachments/assets/db3b68fb-4677-4326-96b5-8a24e92a91a4)

-# v4.20: The Ultimate Opinionated Nuxt 3 Starter Template
+# v4.20: The Ultimate Opinionated Nuxt 4 Starter Template

 Minimal, blazing fast, and designed with developers in mind, v4.20 is your go-to starting point for modern web projects.

 ## Built on cutting-edge technologies:

-- Nuxt 3 for powerful, streamlined development.
+- Nuxt 4 for powerful, streamlined development.
-- Nuxt UI v3 for customizable and sleek UI components.
+- Nuxt UI v4 alpha for customizable and sleek UI components.
 - Pinia for state management simplicity.
 - Tailwind CSS v4 for responsive and modern design.
-- Fully compatible with the Nuxt v4 folder structure, this template ensures you're ready for the future of web development.

 Get started today with v4.20 and build faster, smarter, and better!

 ## Features

-- Nuxt 3
+- Nuxt 4
 - Pinia for state management
 - Tailwind CSS for styling
 - Dark mode support